Revelle College: History

 Much of Revelle College's initial history mirrors that of UC San Diego itself, as the development of the first undergraduate college was instrumental in founding the university.
 The Institute of Technology and Engineering was established in 1958 on a ridge northeast of the Scripps Institution of Oceanography (SIO).
 The Institute, soon renamed to the School of Science and Engineering, was initially housed at Scripps and headed by Roger Revelle.
 Ninety-nine faculty were planned to instruct 450 graduate students in earth sciences, biology, physics, chemistry, engineering, and mathematics.
-Roger Revelle and several recently recruited professors, including Keith Brueckner, James R. Arnold, and David Bonner, began to aggressively recruit professors from across the country to their new university.
+Roger Revelle and several recently recruited professors, including Keith Brueckner, James R. Arnold, and David M. Bonner, began to aggressively recruit professors from across the country to their new university.
 In 1961, construction began on the first permanent building at the new campus.
 Buildings A and B, now Urey Hall and Mayer Hall respectively, housed laboratories, office space, and lecture halls.
 They were completed and inaugurated in 1963.

 Later in 1963, Chancellor Herbert York began to implement the 1959 master plan as visualized by Revelle, Arnold, and University of California President Clark Kerr.
 The plan called for the creation of twelve loosely related undergraduate colleges, the first of which York formed by renaming the School of Science and Engineering to simply The First College.
 Simultaneously, York created the Division of Letters and Science to handle the nascent university's academics; this division would house the original departments of physics, chemistry, and biological sciences, as well as the recently formed departments of philosophy and literature.
 The first undergraduates enrolled in late 1964.

 Plaque memorializing the 1970 self-immolation of George Winne Jr.

 The First College continued to grow to accommodate increasing undergraduate and graduate enrollment at the university.
 In early 1965, the Regents of the University of California voted to rename the college in Roger Revelle's honor.
 Revelle had recently resigned his posts as UCSD Dean of Research and SIO Director to become director of the Center for Population Studies at Harvard University.
 Revelle College remains the only undergraduate college at UCSD named for a living honoree.

 By the start of the 1965-1966 school year, Revelle College had grown to loosely resemble the modern campus, surrounding a central plaza.
 The completion of the sixth academic building, Building F (now York Hall), marked the end of its growth and the beginning of the establishment of John Muir College.
 In addition to a library in Building E (Galbraith Hall), the college was equipped to house 440 undergraduates in the newly constructed Fleet residence halls.
 An 800-seat cafeteria, the Plaza Cafe, was constructed to replace the canteen in the basement of Building C (Mayer Hall).
 Blake and Argo Halls were added in 1968.

 In May 1970, a student protesting the Vietnam War self-immolated in Revelle Plaza holding a sign reading "In God's Name, End the War."